 - Also features a UMF level that sit at 15+

 What Is Manuka Honey?

-It’s easy to assume that Manuka honey is just a slight variation on the widely available sweet stuff that you can find on most supermarket shelves.
-That’s why it’s important to point out that Manuka honey is dissimilar from that more common type of honey in some notable ways.
+It’s easy to assume that Manuka honey is just a slight variation on the widely available sweet stuff you can find on most supermarket shelves.
+That’s why it’s important to point out how Manuka honey is dissimilar from the more common type of honey.

 First off, a batch of honey can only be considered Manuka honey if it comes from the Manuka bush.
 Manuka bushes typically grow in New Zealand.
 The bees that reside near the Manuka bushes take the nectar from those plants and then use it to create what we know as Manuka honey.